 Students must complete an Integrative Project (IP), a requirement of the Psychology in Education Master of Arts degree.
-Tom Ford (Thomas.Ford@tc.columbia.edu) and Melanie Lown (mll2217@tc.columbia.edu) will be able to help students understand and meet the requirements of the Integrative Project, providing guidance and support for submission.
-They will help you refine your project outline and goals and can also assist in aligning you with an IP faculty advisor.
+Melanie Lown (mll2217@tc.columbia.edu) will be able to help students understand and meet the requirements of the Integrative Project and provide guidance and support for submission.
+She will help you refine your project outline and goals and can also assist in aligning you with an IP faculty advisor.
 The IP Instructor is available to address inquiries via email or Zoom.
 For comprehensive details, helpful resources, and project requirements, please read the Integrative Project Guidelines.